magicmarc/marks-reverie/src/content/posts/Inbetweeners_Dorian_Stevens.md

 ---
 title: "Inbetweeners: Dorian & Stevens"
-excerpt: "A reflection on the tension between engineering pragmatism and artistic longing, through the lens of Oscar Wilde’s *The Picture of Dorian Gray* and Kazuo Ishiguro’s *The Remains of the Day*."
+excerpt: "A reflection on the tension between engineering pragmatism and artistic longing, through the lens of Oscar Wilde’s 'The Picture of Dorian Gray' and Kazuo Ishiguro’s 'The Remains of the Day'."
 publishedAt: "2025-09-24"
 readTime: 6
 tags: ["book review", "identity", "Oscar Wilde", "Kazuo Ishiguro"]